superyhee/wercker-example-java-spring-redis/README.md

 ## Known issues

 * With the current setup it is not practical to use watch/reload functionality of Wercker Dev Mode.
 We are looking into this.
 The solution is likely to be made available as a Wercker Custom Step
-* The JUnit test starts an Embedded Jetty and waits for 6 seconds for it to start.
-A better solution for starting and stopping Jetty between unit tests will be required.

 For further details refer to the source code as well as to the Wercker, Docker and Virtualbox documentation.